 (Not) Refried Beans

-Use your slow cooker to make these incredibly flavorful (not) refried beans and barely lift a finger.
-They're low in fat and high in flavor!
+Use your slow cooker to make these incredibly flavorful (not) refried beans with next to no effort.
+They're versatile, delicious, and freezer friendly.

 - 1 lb. dry pinto beans $1.45

 - 6 cups water $0.00

 Spread the dry beans out onto a baking sheet to pick through them and remove any stones or bad pieces.
 Place the beans in a colander and rinse with cool water.

 Dice the onion.
 Cut the stem off the jalapeño, slice it open lengthwise, and remove the seeds and ribs by scraping with a spoon.
 Dice the jalapeño and mince the garlic.
 Place the onion, garlic, and jalapeño in the slow cooker along with the cumin, chili powder, and black pepper.
 Do not add the salt.